ChitrakshTarun/Magic-8-Ball/README.md

 # Magic 8 Ball

-A React Native Magic-8-Ball Application, built using Expo & the expo-sensors library.
+A React Native Magic 8 Ball application, replicating the Magic 8 Ball toy in the form of a mobile app.

 The project is a simple, single-screen application, and uses the device's accelerometer to detect when the device has been shaken to generate a response, similar to how a physical Magic 8 Ball does.
+Simply shake the device with the app open to generate a random Magic 8 Ball response.

 # Tech Stack